 I'm going to keep this post short because I think there is too much to talk about about the mad comic genius, that is Ricky Gervais.
 He has the comedic Midas touch-- anything he touches turns into comedy gold.
 However, the quality I most admire about his is vast respect for comedy.
 He credits influences stemming back to the beginning of TV/Radio.
 He also understands that comedy must come from the core, the heart.
 And it has be to be grown organically.
 It can't be forced.
 Gervais has a keen eye for comedy.
 He acts like more of producer rather than the talent.
 Don't get me wrong the man is talented.
 But I would compare him to Howard Stern.

-Both are inclusive of their audience, choosing non-talent, "un-qualified" staff to be a member of his team, harping on their "unique talents."
+- Both had/have a careers in radio Both are inclusive of their audience, choosing non-talent, "un-qualified" staff to be a member of his team, harping on their "unique talents."
 (Howard now has Sal the Stockbroker, Richard Kristie, as well as many others from his past Morning show troupe plucked right from the audience.
 Gervais, met Stephen Merchant as an intern and Karl Pilkington.)
+Both have had massive success outside of radio.

 What I've neglected to mention about Gervais is his obvious claim to fame: The Office sitcom series.
 And The Office, the American stepchild of the original Office.